devmike123/Luca/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DevMike123/Jarvis)

 ## Contributing with VSCode
-- Clone this repo
+- Fork this repo to start contributing.
 ``` sh
 https://github.com/DevMike123/Jarvis.git
 ```
 - Click on Open Repository in VSCode and paste the link.
+The repository gets cloned!
 - After that, you can start making changes and run it.

 - Note: For running Jarvis in VSCode, please take a look at [this](https://github.com/DevMike123/Jarvis/issues/2#issue-1061971979)!
-- Start making changes, pull a request!
+- At the end pull a request!
 - That's it!

 ## Authors